Chung Keng Quee: Tobacco farming

+Sri Sarawak

+Chung had a screw steamer, the Sri Sarawak, that plied a route between the Larut river and Penang.
+This vessel is mentioned in various documents of the time including personal journals.
+Emily Sadka in the Journal of Sir Hugh Low, Perak, 1877, remarks about an unflattering description of the craft given in Isabella Bird's The Golden Chersonese (and the way thither) p 277 but the unflattering part of Bird's description that Sadka referred to was actually about the pier and not the boat.
+What Bird said about the Sri Sarawak was that it is "a small but very useful Chinese trading steamer".

 Reputation for business success

-Chung Keng Quee formed close relationships with the many British Residents of Perak and built a reputation for making mining operations a success.
-E. W. Birch (Ernest Woodford Birch), seventh British Resident to Perak, left in February 1897 to take up the post of Acting British Resident, Negeri Sembilan and on 15 March 1897, while paying visits of inspection to various parts of the Negri Sembilan, recorded in his papers "I wish we could induce Captain Ah Kwi, of Perak, to enter Lukut and Labu".
+Chung formed close relationships with the many British Residents of Perak and built a reputation for making mining operations a success.
+Ernest Woodford Birch, seventh British Resident to Perak, left in February 1897 to take up the post of Acting British Resident, Negeri Sembilan and on 15 March 1897, while paying visits of inspection to various parts of the Negri Sembilan, recorded in his papers "I wish we could induce Captain Ah Kwi, of Perak, to enter Lukut and Labu".

 Succession

-His son Chung Thye Phin (then only 22 years of age) was appointed to take over his seat on the Perak State Council in 1900, and upon his death in 1901, his business activities were managed by his son Chung Thye Phin.
+Upon Chung's death in 1901, his business activities were managed by his son Chung Thye Phin.